AlexandrePontesjr/poeSelling/README.md

 # PoE Selling

-PoE (Path of Exile) Selling is a minimal project to create a webpage using React for frontend a Kotlin with Springboot for backend.
+PoE (Path of Exile) Selling is a minimal project to create a webpage using React for frontend and Kotlin with Springboot for backend.

 Following architecture below